Exterior view of the METHA large-scale dredged material treatment plant showing conveyor belts and mounds of dried mud

 METHA - the washing machine of the Port of Hamburg

 In the first step, the dredged material is sorted and classified.
 This is done, for example, in huge centrifugal systems, the hydrocyclones: The centrifuging process separates the coarse material from the fine material - the result is sand, fine sand and, after drying in huge presses, so-called METHA material.
-The latter consists of particles that are even smaller than fine sand.</p
+The latter consists of particles that are even smaller than fine sand.

-Our METHA was the first large-scale plant of its kind in the world and can process up to 230,000 tons of dredged material per year.
+Our METHA was the first large-scale plant of its kind in the world and can process up to 230,000 tonnes of dredged material per year.
 It provides continuous basic cleaning of the Elbe river.

 Video contributions to our METHA:

-We make port videos: The Port of Hamburg's washing machine - how the METHA works
+Port is what we do video: The Port of Hamburg's washing machine - how the METHA works

 The Sat1 editorial team visits our METHA